 Sell Your Mineral Rights in Sheridan County, WY

-If you own mineral rights in Sheridan County, you're sitting in the northern Powder River Basin — a region with real oil and gas history and some renewed interest from operators looking at unconventional targets.
-Values here aren't at Permian levels, but they're real, and depending on where your acres sit and what's producing nearby, they could be worth more than you think.
-We can help you figure out exactly what you have.
+If you own mineral rights in Sheridan County, you're sitting on acreage in the Powder River Basin — a basin that produces both oil and gas across more than 8,400 wells in the county alone.
+Activity here is real, and depending on where your acres sit, they may be worth more than you think.
+Let's help you figure out exactly what you have.

 Est. per Acre